 This hospital was built on a 154-acre farm along the Mill River in Taunton, Massachusetts in 1854.

 |State Lunatic Hospital|

-So this hospital was built with a large campus, recreational rooms and comfortable bedrooms.
-It allowed for patients to be exposed to sunlight and fresh air.
+So this hospital was built with a large campus, recreational rooms, and comfortable bedrooms.
+It allowed patients to be exposed to sunlight and fresh air.

-According to a local legend the fact that thousands of mental patients suffered here has made it one of America’s most haunted.
+According to a local legend the fact that thousands of mental patients suffered here have made it one of America’s most haunted.

 |Click to enlarge|

 Some people believe the ghosts that linger are a result of the more violent patients kept at Taunton.
 One such patient was an infamous serial killer, Jane Toppan.

 Toppan raised by a crazy relative, became a nurse.
 She used her patients as guinea pigs.
 She dosed them with a combination of drugs, which basically poisoned them.

 She took a sick perverse pleasure in watching them die.
 It is said it aroused her.
 She would crawl into to bed with her victims and hold them as they slipped away.
 Among her victims were her foster sister and husband.